Flathead Lake Real Estate Sales

 List Price: $4.25M

 Rustic elegance merged with modern amenities to bring you this incredible lakefront cabin in the woods.
 Step into this secret garden tucked away on the east shore of Flathead Lake and experience the serenity of bygone times.
-The property includes 5 acres, the main home, 3 guest cabins, a cherry orchard of 200 trees, 260ft of pebbled Flathead Lake frontage and more.
+The property includes 5 acres, the main home, 3 guest cabins, a cherry orchard of 200 trees, 260ft of pebbled Flathead Lake frontage, and more.
 Furnishings included.

 Active Waterfront Listings

 Residential and land waterfront inventory continues to shrink to record low levels.
-The combination of record sales over the past 24 months along with lack of motivation for sellers to give up their Montana real estate continues to put downward pressure on inventory.
+The combination of record sales over the past 24 months along with a lack of motivation for sellers to give up their Montana real estate continues to put downward pressure on inventory.
 Total active listings in January 2019: 111; January 2020: 107; January 2021: 30.